 The mandala is one of the most ancient and universal symbols known to man.
 Meaning “circle” in Sanskrit, the mandala can be found everywhere from Palaeolithic engravings to medieval alchemy and Tibetan Buddhism.

 However, Jung’s interpretation of the mandala is only one of many interpretations.
-In Tibet, for example, mandalas are created as meditation aids for the Buddhist monks who design them.
+In Tibet, for example, a Buddhist mandala is created as a meditation aid for the Buddhist monks who design them.
 In Islam, mandalas are created purely for devotional purposes, and in Celtic paganism, the mandala represents the three worlds of body, mind, and spirit.

 Clearly, regardless of their meaning, mandalas have always embodied that which is sacred, holy, and mystical.
 It seems that despite our cultural or religious context, mandalas have a universal appeal to our human psyche.